 In fact, if you have more than one car but don’t need them all, feel free to sell one and not replace it at all, and the same may be done for an ATV or boat or similar vehicle.
 But of course, you should not try to save money by getting a “clunker” to replace your shiny Audi or Mercedes-Benz; a very cheap, used car is more likely to break down, and it will need a lot of expensive repairs.
 That is more trouble (and expense) than it is worth, so an automobile downgrade shouldn’t be too drastic.
 For example, trade-in your fancy sports car for a gently used car that’s a few years old, and with any luck, that will suffice when it comes to money-saving.
 A five-year-old Nissan that drives reliably, for example, can be a great replacement for that fancy but excessive Mercedes-Benz you used to own.

 As for your child, perhaps they used to attend a private school, or you were planning on enrolling them in private education soon.
 If your divorce was a costly one, you might want to reconsider those plans, if you must.
-Private education is usually worth the money in ordinary circumstances, but this is your post-divorce life where things are messy.
+Private education is usually worth the money in ordinary circumstances, but this is your post-divorce life where things are messy and require five stages of the cycle to recover.
 Instead, you may look around carefully to find the best-rated public schools for your child until the time comes when you can reasonably afford the tuition costs.

 Eliminate Frivolous Expenses